QuantInsti/AI-in-Trading-Workflow/README.md

 ## 📄 License

 This project is licensed under the Apache License 2.0.
-See the `LICENSE.txt` file in the `ib_stock_setup` directory for details.
+See the `LICENSE.txt` file in this directory for details.